fooster82/facup/README.md

 ## To-do

 ### Tracker page
-[] Pin component with lat and long as props
+[x] Pin component with lat and long as props
-[] Show all of a users teams
+[x] Show all of a users teams
-[] Get one pin to load in the right place
+[x] Get one pin to load in the right place
-[] Get a user's team to load in the right place
-[] Get all of a user's teams to show in the right place on the map [] Connect the pins up somehow
+[] Get a user's team to load in the right place - just trying to sort the maths then this should work [] Get all of a user's teams to show in the right place on the map [] Connect the pins up somehow
 [] Find the distance between each pin